Lancaster House Agreement: Negotiations

-In the course of its proceedings the conference reached agreement on a post-independence constitution, arrangements for the post-independence period, and a cease-fire agreement signed by all the parties.
+In the course of its proceedings the conference reached agreement on a post-independence constitution, arrangements for the post-independence period, and a ceasefire agreement signed by all the parties.
 In concluding this agreement and signing its report, the parties agreed to accept the authority of the governor, abide by the independence constitution (later called the "Lancaster Constitution") and ceasefire agreement, comply with the pre-independence arrangements, campaign peacefully and without intimidation, renounce the use of force for political ends, and accept the outcome of the elections and to instruct any forces under their authority to do the same.
 Under the constitution, 20 per cent of the seats in the country's parliament were to be reserved for whites.
 This provision was set for seven years, remaining in the constitution until 1987.

 In November 1979, U.S. secretary of state Cyrus Vance recommended that President Jimmy Carter not lift sanctions on Rhodesia, arguing that doing so would "jeopardize the negotiations" and undermine U.S. ability to urge "flexibility on...external parties and...Front Line states."
 The next month, Stephen Solarz argued that lifting sanctions before the end of the conference could be "cited as a reason for its collapse".

 The Lancaster House Agreement was signed on 21 December 1979.
 Lord Carrington and Sir Ian Gilmour signed the agreement on behalf of the United Kingdom, Abel Muzorewa and Silas Mundawarara signed for the government of Zimbabwe Rhodesia, and Robert Mugabe and Joshua Nkomo for the Patriotic Front.
 According to Robert Matthews, the success of the Lancaster House negotiations can be explained by a "balance of forces on the battlefield that clearly favoured the nationalists" the impact of international sanctions on the Rhodesian economy, "a particular pattern of third party interests" and the resource and skills that Lord Carrington brought to the table as a mediator.
 The agreement was also described as a "constitutional compromise".